btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 ### Change domain name in BTCPay Server settings

-In BTCPay server you go to the `Server Settings` menu, and then into the tab `Maintenance`.
+In BTCPay Server you go to the `Server Settings` menu, and then into the tab `Maintenance`.
-Here you will find a field to replace your old by the new set domain, it might take a few seconds te work.
+Here you will find a field to replace your old by the new set domain, it might take a few seconds to update.

 ![Maintenance domain name](../img/changedomain.png "BTCPay Server Change Domain name")